 IoT devices are potential entry points for hackers

-Manufacturers of some IoT devices tend to abandon them and they don’t provide new updates or security patches.
+Manufacturers of some IoT devices tend to abandon them, and they don’t provide new updates or security patches.
 Such devices can have numerous exploitable vulnerabilities.
-This increases the possibility of a successful cyber-attack.
+These vulnerabilities increase the possibility of a successful cyber-attack.
 To harden cybersecurity posture organizations should ensure that IoT devices are subjected to frequent and thorough vulnerability assessments.

 Cybersecurity impacts everyone

 Developing and maintaining effective cybersecurity strategies affects the entire online community in an organization in the same way that safe driving reassures the safety of every passenger.
-This starts from an individual level.
-An infected personal device which is connected to company network or system can infect other systems causing the organizations to be vulnerable to attacks.
+Cybersecurity strategies must start at an individual level.
+An infected personal device that connects to the company network or system can infect other systems causing the organizations to be vulnerable to attacks.

 Securing email or social media accounts with weak passwords and observing insecure practices for storing passwords provides an easy way for hackers to access the accounts.
 They can, in turn, access personal information of other users that communicate through the account.